cysouw/diathesis/text/c04_reflexive.md

 The verb *stoßen* 'to push' has an interesting change in preferred prepositional adjunct between non-reflexive \Next[a] and reflexive usage \Next[b], in accordance to the verb semantics.
 Pushing something else will normally result in a movement, e.g. into or out of somewhere.
 Conversely, pushing oneself will typically be against something.
 The 'Zustandspassiv' (see Section X) again changes the direction of movement and accordingly the preposition \Next[c].
 However, these conventional implicatures can be changed by a suitable context \Next[d,e].

 \ex.
  \a.
-Er stoßt mich in den Teich.
+Er stößt mich in den Teich.
  \b.
-Ich stoße mich an den Tisch.
+Ich stoße mich am Tisch.
  \c.
-Ich bin auf ihm gestoßen.
+Ich bin auf ihn gestoßen.
  \d.
-Er stoßt mich an die Wand.
+Er stößt mich an die Wand.
  \e.
 Ich stosse mich in die Tiefe meiner Finsternis, um meine Finsternis zu erkennen. (http://bluemountain.princeton.edu/bluemtn/?a=d&d=bmtnabg19231201-01.2.2&, accessed 10 January 2019)

 ### [ ND | Nd ] Self-inflicting dative reflexive